Skip to content

 • Berthoud, Windsor, and the foothill subdivisions: higher-end housing with wildfire-zone overlay in some western parcels.
 Common job: Class 4 plus Class A fire-rated assembly with vent screening on the WUI side.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Loveland homeowners
+How we connect Loveland homeowners

-Network contractors in the northern Front Range carry one-million-dollar-or-higher general liability coverage, current workers' compensation, demonstrated National Roofing Contractors Association (NRCA) or Colorado Roofing Association (CRA) credentialing or equivalent verification, and a 4.0 plus aggregated review-score floor.
+Network contractors in the northern Front Range carry one-million-dollar-or-higher general liability coverage, current workers' compensation, demonstrated National Roofing Contractors Association (NRCA) or Colorado Roofing Association (CRA) credentialing or equivalent, and a 4.0 plus aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors.
 Colorado hail claims are negotiated, not just submitted, and the Haag certification carries weight in appraisal proceedings if a claim escalates.

 To pick the right next step: